 Q. Do the traps pose any danger to my family or pet?

-A. RID-A-MOLE SMuses mole traps that are small and compact devices designed to be used below ground.
-Some of the traps will have part of the device showing above ground which allows the operator to see if the trap has been tripped - generally meaning that a mole has been caught.
+A. CATCH-A-MOLE SMuses mole traps that are small and compact devices designed to be used below ground.
+Some of the traps will have part of the device showing above ground which allows the operator to see if the trap has been tripped - generally meaning that a mole has been captured.
 The only time one of these traps would pose a problem is if a person pulled one out of the ground and stuck their hand in it.
-If you have pets that roam the yard we can make special accomodations to prevent the pet from disturbing the trap.
-Utilizing our very own "PET-SAFE" program we can help prevent the unwanted digging by inquisitive pets or other wildlife which helps ensure a safe mole capture.
 We also mark all traps with a bright orange flag to show where the sets are located.
-When we complete the setup, and before we leave your home, we will tell you how many traps were set, where they are located and to ask that you alert your family, visitors and landscaper of the marked sets.
+When we complete the setup and before we leave your home, we will tell you how many traps were set, where they are located and to ask that you alert your family, visitors and landscaper of the marked sets.
 Please note that WE DO NOT USE ANY IMPALEMENT OR SPIKE DEVICES.

 Q. Is mole control service expensive?

-A. RID-A-MOLE SM services are very cost effective and have real value.
-When we started our business in 2009 we set the priceline that others failed to compete with.
-I know of at leat six that are no longer in business and a few others that sub the work out as they found it too difficult and time consuming to do it themselves.
+A. CATCH-A-MOLE SM services are very cost effective and have real value.
 When you consider the cost of turf repair or replacement, higher maintenance costs, wear and tear on mowing equipment and depreciated property value you realize the importance of maintaining your lawn.
 Some of our customers have told us of having spent thousands of dollars on sod, irrigation and landscaping only to have moles tear up the new lawn.
 They realized the value of our services and were very pleased to have a mole free lawn again.
 Our service plans are very competitive and priced lower than many others in the industry.
 We offer prompt service, convenient terms and no long term contracts.
 Our service agreement is just that - a service agreement.
-It is in place to protect both parties, to make sure our insurance is in effect and to outline our services and fees.
+It is in place to protect both parties and to outline our services and fees.
 It is not a contract and may be cancelled at any time without penalty.